 Nowadays, Gigabit switches have been popular in small and medium enterprise networks.
 With the widespread of smart home, multiple devices like computers, servers, game systems, 4K HDTVs, DVRs, etc, are ever-increasing in home use.
-As a result, Gigabit switch is also needed for home users to increase the throughput of a local network.
+As a result, home Gigabit switch is also needed for home users to increase the throughput of a local network.
 The number of ports provided by the switch corresponds to the number of devices that can be connected.
-In the Gigabit Ethernet switch market, the 48-Port Gigabit switch is the most attractive option in today’s smart home and small to medium-sized businesses (SMBs).
-To meet the demand for more ports without sacrificing bandwidth or speed, FS.COM has introduced S3800-48T4S 48-port Gigabit switch which supports VLAN, QoS, Web GUI and ACL management capabilities.
+In the Gigabit Ethernet switch market, the 48 Port switch Gigabit is the most attractive option in today’s smart home and small to medium-sized businesses (SMBs).
+To meet the demand for more ports without sacrificing bandwidth or speed, FS.COM has introduced S3800-48T4S 48 port Gigabit switch which supports VLAN, QoS, Web GUI and ACL management capabilities.

 Key features of S3800-48T4S L2+ managed switch include:

 * Up to 48 ports deliver up to 176Gbps non-blocking switching capacity

 * Easy-to-use Web GUI for management control

 * VLAN support for traffic segmentation

 * Quality of Service (QoS) for traffic prioritization

 * LACP to increase bandwidth and provide redundant links